Chrystoff/chrystoff/README.md

 ### Hi there 👋
+### My Name is Brian!

-I am just a person from a small island below Australia!
+I am just from a small island below Australia!

 - 🌱 I’m currently learning ruby, html, css and ruby on rails.
 All inside a course i'm currently studying in.